 An organization that operates within the framework of Directive 2009/28/EC and intends to classify its biomass flow as residual flow shall ensure that its biomass flow is considered agricultural, aquaculture, fisheries and forestry residues, a processing residue or waste in accordance with Directive 2009/28/EC, Directive (EU) 2015/1513 and Communication 2010/C 160/02.
 Table D.3 provides a list of residual flows within the framework of Directive 2009/28/EC.
 Table D.3 also includes cross-references to the classification used in NTA 8080-1:2015, Tables D.1 and D.2.
 These cross-references are for information only; the description supplemented with the remark given in the first column of Table D.3 is leading in determining if a residual flow for operations falls within the framework of Directive 2009/28/EC.
-This means that other residual flow for operations within the framework of Directive 2009/28/EC.
+A biomass flow that is not listed in Table D.3 shall not be considered a residual flow for operations within the framework of Directive 2009/28/EC.
 This means that other residual flows are excluded, even if it can be demonstrated that they comply with the definition of residual flow as given in NTA 8080-1:2015.